BÉT logóÁrfolyamok: 15 perccel késleltetett adatok

 It also needs to be noted, however, that once the criteria are met, countries are obliged by the Treaties of the European Union to adopt the euro.

-As far as living standards are concerned, let me just note the following: most EU countries outside the euro area, especially the Czech Republic, today have a higher per capita than the previous euro applicants from CESEE.
+As far as living standards are concerned, let me just note the following: most EU countries outside the euro area, especially the Czech Republic, today have a higher GDP per capita than the previous euro applicants from CESEE.

 Czechia, in fact, has a higher GDP per capita than Spain.